AlexisMasseron/copyrightly.io/README.md

 have been followed.

 The **ethereum-ens** package has been installed and an Angular Service [EnsService](src/app/util/ens.service.ts) that implements reverse resolution of addresses to ENS names.
-However, this library is based on Web3 0.* instead of the Web3 1.* used in the project and there are some breaking problems that make reversing names unreliable.
+This library works on the Main Ethereum Network, Ropsten and Rinkeby.
+It has been checked with Ropsten and it works properly, showing the reverse of the currently selected account in MetaMask instead of the address, if available.

-In any case, the application has been prepared to also provide ENS when working with a local test network.
+The application has been prepared to also provide ENS when working with a local test network.
 To do so, the **@ensdomains/ens** package has been also installed, which provides all ENS contracts to be deployed locally.
 This is done with migration [4_deploy_ens.js](migrations/4_deploy_ens.js), which deploys them and also sets ENS names for addresses 0, 1 and 2, respectively "Alice.eth", "Bob.eth" and "Charlie.eth".